ntharani/ud036_StarterCode/README.md

 # README

-This is based of the `ud036_StarterCode` provided by Udacity.
+This is based off the `ud036_StarterCode` provided by Udacity.

 # Installation